laravel-enso/documentation/docs/guide/developing-with-enso.md

     If you don't provide a parent menu, the new menu will be added at the root level.

     ::: tip Dot notation
-    When specifying the parent menu you can give input the desired menu with its entire, dot separated hierarchy, for example `Vehicles.Motorized`
+    When specifying the parent menu you can input the desired menu with its entire, dot separated hierarchy, for example `Vehicles.Motorized`
     :::